 So to keep the weight down get rid of all of the unnecessary features and keep it simple.

 For the Alps we could well be talking longer walk-ins with more kit (bivi, food, etc.).
-Ideal for this would be a fully featured twin back stay 65ltr load carrier.
-The snag is that, once on the route, a sack like this would be an nightmare.
-So we compromise and try and build a sack that can carry all the kit (extendable lid) in reasonable comfort (some back support) but once ¾ empty does not overly hinder us on the route by having too many straps, too much padding and too little head clearance.
-Try looking at the Zephyr or the Stratos/Bora with modifications.
+For this we try and build a sack that can carry all the kit (extendable lid) in reasonable comfort (some back support) but once ¾ empty does not overly hinder us on the route by having too many straps, too much padding and too little head clearance.
+Try looking at the Zephyr or the Stratus/Bora with modifications.

 If your Alpine climbing is lift fed day routes or from huts, your loads will be less and so your requirements are more like cragging in the UK so the earlier comments apply.